sparkflows/sparkflows-docs/docs/developer-guide/pipeline-node.rst

 Pipeline Nodes
 ====================================

-Fire Insights supports Pipelines.
+Sparkflows supports Pipelines.
 In a Pipeline various workflows and other components can be executed in the provided order.

-In Fire Insights, Pipelines can run with or without Airflow.
+In Sparkflows, Pipelines can run with or without Airflow.
 The nodes available in the Pipeline depend on whether Airflow is integrated or not.

 A Pipeline can have the following node types: